Raleesa-Perera/Random-Character-Generator/README.md

 generated simpsons characters

 # Important
-Before run the program please type "npm i" in the terminal and hit enter to install node modules
+Before run the program please type "npm i" in the terminal and hit enter to install node modules. then type "node index.js" in the terminal to run the program.

 ![random1](https://github.com/Raleesa-Perera/Random-Character-Generator/assets/162663755/3811cbf0-8012-46df-aff9-e74ee26951fa)